oudaryamay/hobu-privacy-policy/index.md

 -   Device model, operating system version, and unique identifiers.
 -   App interactions, such as features used and time spent.

+### C. Camera Permission

+-   We request access to your device's camera solely for the purpose of scanning barcodes and QR codes to identify products.
+Images captured by the camera are processed locally on your device in real-time and are not stored, recorded, or transmitted to our servers.

 ------------------------------------------------------------------------

 ## 2. How We Use Your Information